The flavors of Asia all come together in this delicious Asian Zucchini Noodle Bowl.

 - 1 teaspoon fresh ginger

-Add all of the vegetables as well as the sesame seeds to a large bowl and toss to mix.
+- Add all of the vegetables and sesame seeds to a large bowl and toss to mix.

 Packed With Health Benefits

-The health benefits of this Asian Zucchini Noodle Bowl are pretty impressive!
+The health benefits of this zucchini noodle bowl are pretty impressive!
 The dish packs a ton of vitamin a, b vitamins, vitamin c, e, and k.
 It’s also rich in minerals like calcium, iron, manganese, magnesium, potassium, and zinc.
 It even contains a variety of all of the amino acids.

 The sauce turns this dish from a salad to a meal because it’s protein-packed and rich in healthy fats, making it quite satiating.
 The fiber also helps to fill you up, but you’ll feel light and love that it’s so easily digestible and low in carbs!
 Furthermore, the veggies (as well as the garlic and ginger) are all anti-inflammatory.